The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 • Next, they claim that your device has been hacked or is infected with malware.
 This is a social engineering scare tactic designed to create a sense of urgency.
 The scammers may even claim that someone is using your identity to commit cybercrime.

-• They offer to fix the problem using AnyDesk.
+• To fix the problem, they persuade you to download AnyDesk.
 Scammers keep you on the phone while you download the application and then ask for your secret PIN number.
 This gives them access to your computer.

 • Once they have remote access, they steal sensitive information or use your device to trick you.
 For example, they might break into your other accounts, or make you think they refunded too much money to you.